 Simplify (and smooth) a path to varying degrees of tolerance.
 The user creates a freehand line or compound curve but the resulting curve has some sharp turns and jagged edges.
-Next, select the path and simplify it with a tolerance.
+Next, select the path and a tolerance (start with 20%).
 The resulting path has fewer vertices and smoother turns.